Khushmankalsi/Periodic-table-with-hover-info-and-filter-by-properties/Code/Readme.md

-# 📇 Contact Form With Input Validation
+# 📊 Periodic Table with Hover Info and Filter by Properties

 ## 📝 Description
-This project is a responsive contact form with input validation to ensure users provide valid information before submission.
-It includes a landing page and a contact page with visually appealing design and smooth animations.
-I made this project for <b>CodeCircuit Hackathon 2025</b>
+This project is an interactive periodic table web application that provides detailed information about each element on hover and allows filtering elements based on their properties.
+It is designed to be visually appealing and user-friendly, making it easy to explore the periodic table and learn about the elements.

 ## ✨ Features
+- 🔍 Hover over elements to see detailed information
+- ⚙️ Filter elements by various properties (e.g., metal, non-metal, state)
-- ✅ Responsive design for all device sizes
+- 📱 Responsive design for optimal viewing on all devices
-- 🛡️ Input validation for name, email, phone, and message fields
-- 🎨 Modern UI with animations and hover effects
+- 🎨 Modern UI with animations and smooth interactions
-- 📸 Image assets for enhanced visual appeal
-- 🔗 Integration with jQuery and Bootstrap for functionality and styling
+- 🛠️ Utilizes Bootstrap and jQuery for enhanced functionality and styling

 ## 🛠️ Technologies Used
 - HTML5 & CSS3
 - JavaScript & jQuery
 - Bootstrap 5
+- AOS (Animate On Scroll) library for animations
 - Font Awesome for icons
-- AOS (Animate On Scroll) library

 ## 📁 Project Structure
 ```
 Code/
-├── Assests/                📂 Image assets for landing and contact pages
+├── Assests/                📂 Image assets used in the project
 │   └── Images/
-│       ├── ContactPageImages/
-│       └── LandingPageImages/
-├── Script/                 📂 JavaScript files including jQuery and Bootstrap
+├── Script/                 📂 JavaScript files including jQuery, Bootstrap, and custom scripts
 │   ├── jquery/
 │   └── js/
 ├── Styling/                📂 CSS files including Bootstrap and custom styles
 │   └── css/
-└── Structure/              📂 HTML files for landing and contact pages
+└── Structure/              📂 HTML files, including the main periodic table page
+    └── PeriodicPage.html
 ```

 ## 🚀 How to Run
-1. Open `Code/Structure/LandingPage.html` in any modern web browser.
+1. Open `Structure/PeriodicPage.html` in any modern web browser.
 2. Ensure the `Assests`, `Script`, and `Styling` folders are in the same directory level as the HTML files for proper loading of assets.
-3. Fill out the contact form and test input validation.
+3. Interact with the periodic table by hovering over elements and using the filter options.

 ## 📬 Author
 Khushman Singh Kalsi (📧 khushmankalsi.code@gmail.com)